petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/creating-and-managing-elements/creating-elements.md

 }
 ```

 As you type in the JSON editor, auto-completion reveals the available properties.
-To further understand the available JSON properties, see [Understanding the Schema](#understanding-the-element-schema).
+To further understand them, see [Understanding the Schema](#understanding-the-element-schema).

 While any Element can be written in the Custom JSON Element, usually this approach is best reserved for simple Elements that add a query clause and perhaps a condition.
-Often these will not need a `uiConfiguration` section and will not make extensive use of the predefined template variables that can be used in an Element.
+Often these don't need a `uiConfiguration` section and don't make extensive use of the predefined template variables that can be used in an Element.
 For more complex cases, use the [Element source editor](#using-the-add-element-source-editor).

 For example, the below Exclude Journal Articles Element is based on the Custom JSON Element.
 It adds a condition so that the Element's query is only applied if a parameter called `exclude.journal_articles` is `true`.
-The query adds a `must_not` term query clause to make sure that results do not match a Web Content article's `entryClassName` field.
+The query adds a `must_not` term query clause to make sure results do not match a Web Content article's `entryClassName` field.

 ```json
 {